• Skip to primary navigation

 Pest control and pesky critters are also issues.
 Setting up a barrier, like a pallet fence around the garden, can help to rabbit-proof or deer-proof your garden before you start growing.

-Once you have considered the necessary elements for a successful garden, you can now calculate its dimensions and arrangement.
+Once you've considered the necessary elements for a successful garden, you can now calculate its dimensions and arrangement.

 Deciding on Garden Size and Layout